SenpaiHunters/SpotOn/README.md

 <details>
     <summary>Notes and Info</summary>

 Today, on March 18, 2024, this repository has undergone a significant update.
 Every file, except SpotOn itself, has been changed.
 Moving forward, only the latest version, v3.0.2, will be supported.
 Consequently, all userscripts are now deprecated.
 The repository has been transformed from a large collection to a more streamlined view of SpotOn, which can be read in about 10 minutes.
-Previous resources have been replaced with an image folder.
+Previous Resources have been replaced with an image folder.
 We have fully transitioned to [SpotOnThemes](https://github.com/SenpaiHunters/SpotOnTheme) for all theme repository needs.
 The previous reports and feature requests have been updated, giving the repository a fresh look.
 Additionally, some interesting statistics have been added at the top.

 </details>